 John Cabot University, founded in 1972, is an independent, four-year liberal arts university offering undergraduate degrees and study abroad programs to English-speaking students from all over the world.
 Over 1,000 students attend John Cabot each year from 70 countries, including a large number of visiting students from universities across the U.S. At JCU, you will learn in small classes from professors who encourage dialogue and use the city of Rome as a learning laboratory.
-You will also have opportunities for internships at multinational companies, international organizations, NGOs, consulates, government offices, and museums.

 John Cabot University offers courses in a wide variety of subject areas.
 Classes average about 15 students so you'll get to know your professors and share your ideas in class.
 Some classes will offer field trips throughout the city, enhancing the academic experience at John Cabot.
-All SJU students should plan to register for five, three-credit courses while abroad.
+All SJU students should plan to register for five, 3-credit courses while abroad.

 To review the list of pre-approved courses for SJU students, please click on the "Pre-Approved Courses" link at the top of this page.
 You should also visit the John Cabot University website to view the courses on offer for the semester you wish to study abroad.

 Student Life/Cultural Engagement

 John Cabot offers a comprehensive, four-day orientation upon arrival in Rome.
 They offer activities that will allow you to navigate and explore the university campuses, JCU services and Rome while getting to know your fellow classmates!
 In addition, the JCU Student Activities office sponsors a number of day trips, tours, cooking classes and other activities throughout the semester.
 Visiting students can also stay active by joining a JCU sports team or becoming involved in intramural sports.